semanticClimate/p/en/posts/guide_internship.md

 Interns are at the core of our work.
 They commit to work in our program and in return create great value for the world and also learn a great set of transferable skills.

+The internship duration varies from 12 weeks to 6 months.
+It can be online as well as offline.

 ## The Program
 You will be required to install and alpha test the semanticClimate toolkits.
 These tools will be used to do analysis of climate reports.